dathanb/readmarks/journal.md

 method, which will handle making sure the right actions get dispatched.

 So the first step is to expose Redux to the `ReadmarksApi` so it can actually dispatch those actions.

+# 2019-07-13

+OK, I have one method in the Readmarks API dispatching actions, and I've verified that they get picked up by the reducer.

+Now it's time to make the state available as props to the Readmark component.